-Advancements in Integration
+Advancements & Applications of Integration

 Communication is of vital importance in the business environment.
 Communication between colleagues, managers and departments allows for information sharing that contributes to quicker, and more knowledgeable decision making.
-Too often however, the communication between software systems is overlooked.
+Too often, however, the communication between software systems is overlooked.
 When separate systems can communicate with one another, data can be transferred, analyzed, and reported far faster than if the systems were to remain isolated.
 There are a variety of recent advancements that have contributed to a collectively higher capacity for system integration.

 The world’s capacity for both computing power and storage has made quantum leaps for the better part of a decade; resulting in dramatically decreased costs of accessing these resources.
 The increased accessibility of these resources makes it easier for smaller organizations, as well as massive enterprises, to capitalize on the benefits of the web.
 Whether it is for analyzing massive datasets or integrating multiple systems into one unified solution, the capacity and accessibility of computational resources is greatly changing the business landscape.
-From integrated medical systems, to centralized resource planning solutions, all kinds of organizations are starting to see and reap the benefits of integrated systems.
+From integrated medical systems to centralized resource planning solutions, all kinds of organizations are starting to see and reap the benefits of integrated systems.

 Application Programmer Interfaces (APIs) are what enable varying platforms and systems to connect with one another and share their data.
 As the number of available APIs continue to grow, the functions they can perform increase as well.
 Real-time integration, automation, and personalization are just a few of the benefits that can be achieved.
 Businesses are starting to get wise to this trend, with an entire economy having been built around the creation and use of APIs.
 Rather than developing your own solution in-house and reinventing the wheel, organizations can take advantage of pre-existing software that can accomplish what is necessary, often faster and cheaper than an in-house solution.